-Respect of the laws, regulations and rules in force in Italy and in the other countries in which the company operates.
+Respect of the laws, regulations and rules in force in

-Respect of the contractual commitments and the so-called "given word".

-Respect, protection and utmost satisfaction of the customer.

-Commitment to avoiding conduct that may be disloyal towards competing companies.

-Avoiding any form of conduct that may be prtection of the discriminatory on the basis of the ethnicity, language, gender, political opinion, religious faith and social status of an individual

-Full respect of the principle of equal opportunities and utmost equity and correctness in hierarchical relations and between collaborators which contemplate, as the sole criteria of evaluation, the effective professional and human qualities of the individual.

-Observance of the laws on the matter and adoption of specific policies in order to avoid any risk whatever to the environment and health.

-→ Confidentiality Protection of the news and information acquired in relation to both collaborators and others.
+Italy and in the other countries in which the company operates.
+Respect of the contractual commitments and the Loyalty so-called "given word".
+Reliability Respect, protection and utmost satisfaction of the customer.
+Correctness Commitment to avoiding conduct that may be disloyal towards competing companies.
+Respect and Avoiding any form of conduct that may be prtection of the discriminatory on the basis of the ethnicity, language, individual gender, political opinion, religious faith and social status of an individual.
+Impartiality Full respect of the principle of equal opportunities and utmost equity and correctness in hierarchical relations and between collaborators which contemplate, as the sole criteria of evaluation, the effective professional and human qualities of the individual.
+Protecting Observance of the laws on the matter and adoption of specific policies in order to avoid any risk whatever to health and the the environment and health. environment Confidentiality Protection of the news and information acquired in relation to both collaborators and others.

-GUIDELINES FOLLOWED BY MARR AND SHARED PRINCIPLES

-P